INFORMATION FOR MEMBERS

 REHEARSALS

-Rehearsals are held at 7.45pm on Fridays in Eye Town Hall.
+Rehearsals are held 7.30pm – 9.30pm on Fridays at Eye Town Hall.
 Regular, punctual, attendance is required.
 A successful choir is the sum of its parts and if certain parts – or individuals – do not attend sufficient rehearsals, this can reflect on the performance of the choir as a whole.
 If you do not attend sufficient rehearsals you may be asked not to sing in a concert.

 Please always bring a soft pencil to rehearsals.